 - By 2025, humans are expected to be sent to an asteroid — this is all part of NASA’s mission to capture and redirect an asteroid to orbit the moon.

-- By 2050, 10,000 people are expected to have visited space — in addition, people are expected to live in permanent colonies on the Moon, Mars, and stations deep in space.
+- By 2050, 10,000 people are expected to have visited space — also, people are expected to live in permanent colonies on the Moon, Mars, and stations deep in space.

 - By 2100, 1 million people are expected to live off of Earth — that is only ~80 years away!